Daniel Bagley Academics

 Daniel Bagley’s exceptional visual arts program provides the foundation for our school-wide arts focus.
 Twice-weekly classes for all students with our certified arts specialist let them explore, experiment and create in different media.
 Art History and theory provide the foundation for their creative efforts.
-The annual Art Walk during our spring”Celebration of the Arts” showcases every student’s work.
+The annual STEAM/Art Walk showcases every student’s work.
 Daniel Bagley also participates in the statewide Reflections arts competition.

 Music is an integral part of each classroom’s curriculum.
-Our 4th and 5th grade students have the opportunity for instrumental music instruction.
+Our 4th and 5th grade students have the opportunity for choir and instrumental music instruction.
 Students are able to select from a variety of wind and string instruments.
-The student’s work culminates in an end of the yearperformance for the whole school and an evening concert for parents and families.
+The student’s work culminates in an end of the year performance for the whole school and an evening concert for parents and families.

 Our artist-in-residence program includes movement classes with dancers from Pacific Northwest Ballet.
 Fourth and fifth grade students participate in an intensive program learning traditional ballet exercises and choreography.
 The students practice for a spring performance at McCaw Hall and the school’s annual “Celebration of the Arts” festival.